Subscribe to updates

 Select Committee Work Programme

-The committee was scheduled to consider the end of administration work programme report, which would provide details of completed work programmes for the 2022-26 cycle.
-Members were invited to suggest priority topics for the incoming committee to consider as part of its work programming process.
-The report encouraged members to be specific about the desired outcome, timing, and evidence required for any suggested scrutiny items.
-The council's Corporate Strategy for 2022-2026 was referenced as a framework for framing these suggestions.
+The committee considered its end-of-administration work programme report, which outlined the completed work programmes for the 2022-26 cycle.
+Members were invited to identify priority topics for the incoming committee to consider for its future work programming.
+Suggestions for the incoming committee were encouraged to be specific regarding the desired outcome, timing, and evidence required for effective scrutiny.
+The report referenced the council's Corporate Strategy for 2022-2026, which sets out priorities such as a cleaner and greener environment, a strong local economy, and health and wellbeing, as a framework for members to consider when proposing new topics.

 Attendees